Table of Contents

 Who Is at Risk for PTSD?

-Groups that are particularly vulnerable to suffering from PTSD because of the high potential for experiencing a stressor event include active duty service members, veterans, child or adolescent victims of abuse, police officers, EMTs, firefighters, social workers, incarcerated or formerly incarcerated persons, or witness of community violence.
+Groups that are particularly vulnerable to suffering from PTSD because of the high potential for experiencing a stressor event include active duty military service members, veterans, child or adolescent victims of abuse, police officers, EMTs, firefighters, social workers, incarcerated or formerly incarcerated persons, or witness of community violence.

 PTSD in veterans is one of the more well-known manifestations of PTSD, but it is less commonly understood by the public that some of these other groups suffer in larger numbers as well.